sweenr/grace-website/src/markdown-pages/stephenministry.md

 aboutTitle: What is Stephen Ministry?
 about: >-
   Stephen Ministry provides one-on-one counseling and caring ministry to members of the community who are struggling with a difficult time in their lives, such as grief, divorce, job loss or illness.
 Stephen Ministers are members of the congregation that have been trained to provide high qulity Christian care to people goung through tough times.
 As a Stephen Ministry congregation, we are blessed to have a group of people to assist the Pastor in helping others in the congregation or community.

+  To learn more about the Stephen Ministry program visit "http://www.stephenministries.org/stephenministry/default.cfm/917?mnbsm=1
 contactTitle: Contact a Stephen Minister
 contact: >-
   If you want to learn more about Grace's Stephen Ministry program, or request a visit from a Stephen Minister, contact one of Grace's Stephen Ministers: